francescomambretti/soft_2D_classical_dimers/README.md

 3) compile with make

-4) run by simply executing:   ./Monte_Carlo_NVT_MPI.x
+4) run by simply executing:   mpirun -np R ./Monte_Carlo_NVT_MPI.x

 Note: the code is inherently parallel via simple MPI functions.
-Take care to use a suitable number of ranks (i.e. number of ranks must be an integer divisor of the total number of steps in each block)
+Take care to use a suitable number of ranks (i.e. number of ranks R must be an integer divisor of the total number of steps in each block)